Jas-SinghFSU/hyprpanel-docs/docs/configuration/panel.md

 }
 ```

 Additionally, you can also use a combination of a wild-card to apply the layout to all monitors not explicitly defined.
-For example, if you want to apply the same layout to all monitors EXCEPT monitor 2, you can define the layout as follows:
+You can mix monitor indices and connector names in the same configuration.
+For example, if you want to apply the same layout to all monitors EXCEPT monitor 2 and your HDMI display, you can define the layout as follows:

 ```json
 {